Dexter by Design: Plot summary

 After the events of the previous book, Dexter Morgan is eager to resume his hobby of stalking violent criminals, but first, he must endure a honeymoon in Paris with his unsuspecting wife, Rita.
-At an art gallery, the couple view an avant-garde performance piece in which the artist amputates her own limb.
+At an art gallery, the couple views an avant-garde performance piece in which the artist amputates her own limb.
 Upon returning home, Dexter finds that his relationship with his sister, Deborah, has become strained since she learned of his murderous pastime.
-Deborah, now a sergeant in the Miami Police Department's homicide unit, is torn between loyalty to Dexter and her duty as a police officer to arrest him.
+Deborah, now a sergeant in the MPD's homicide unit, is torn between loyalty to Dexter and her duty as a police officer to arrest him.

-Dexter is called to investigate a gruesome tableau on a local beach, where a pair of bodies have been mutilated and arranged in a display that parodies the state's tourist trade.
+Dexter is called to investigate a gruesome tableau on a local beach, where a pair of bodies has been mutilated and arranged in a display that parodies the state's tourist trade.
 At home, Rita is concerned for her children, Cody and Astor, who appear withdrawn and different from normal children.
 Dexter knows that they share his pathology and has promised to train them to kill those who deserve it, as his adoptive father, Harry, trained him.
 Cody is enrolled as a Cub Scout, which Rita believes will help him to bond with normal children.
-Dexter believes that it will help him learn how to pretend to be normal.
+Dexter believes it will help him learn to 'pretend' to be normal.

-Dexter and Deb investigate a suspect named Alek Donkavic for the murders but Deb is stabbed and is put in a coma.
-Dexter kills Alek only to later find out that he was working with another man who was also his lover Brandon Weiss.
+Dexter and Deb investigate a suspect named Alek Donkovic for the murders, but Deb is stabbed and put in a coma.
+Dexter kills Alek only to later find out that he was working with another man, who was also his lover, Brandon Weiss.
 Weiss records the murder and sends Dexter the recording to let him know that he’s after him.
-Dexter realizes Weiss is planning on projecting the video on a giant building in Cuba during a festival that is going to be broadcast on live TV.
-Deb’s boyfriend Kyle Chutsky accompanies Dexter as they go to Cuba hoping to stop Weiss.
-Weiss is tipped off that they’re there and kills a hotel worker, leaving the dead body in Dexter's hotel room, causing them all to run back to the states.
+Dexter realizes Weiss is planning to project the video onto a giant building in Cuba during a festival that will be broadcast live on TV.
+Deb’s boyfriend, Kyle Chutsky, accompanies Dexter as they go to Cuba, hoping to stop Weiss.
+Weiss is tipped off that they’re there and kills a hotel worker, leaving the dead body in Dexter's hotel room, causing them all to run back to the States.

-Weiss kidnaps Rita and puts her on display in an art exhibit with a sign saying that she is an actor and this is part of an exhibit.
+Weiss kidnaps Rita and puts her on display in an art exhibit, with a sign stating that she is an actor and that this is part of the exhibit.
 Dexter goes after her and reluctantly brings Cody and Astor with him.
-A detective who has been investigating Dexter also goes and is killed by Weiss.
-Astor and Cody untie Rita but Dexter is jumped by Weiss, who almost strangles him to death but Rita knocks him off of Dexter and onto a saw blade which kills him.
-Deb recovers from her injury and decides to not turn Dexter in.
+A detective who has been investigating Dexter is also killed by Weiss.
+Astor and Cody untie Rita, but Dexter is jumped by Weiss, who almost strangles him to death, but Rita knocks him off of Dexter and onto a saw blade, which kills him.
+Deb recovers from her injury and decides not to turn Dexter in.
 The novel ends with Rita informing Dexter that she’s pregnant.